albertjcuac/rickandmortyvue/README.md

 Second challenge as an academy fellow in Empathy.co, there are two branches:
 - main: contains the challenge implemented with Vue.
-- vuex: contains the code from main migrated to vuex.
+- vuex: contains the code from main migrated to Vuex.

 ## Prerequisites: